trinhlai252/SQL-Explore-Ecommerce-Dataset/README.md

 ![rq5](https://github.com/user-attachments/assets/e63d7459-3204-4fb0-be0b-74f12bfc79aa)
 #### Insights
+*  Average number of transactions per user can provide insights into user activity levels and transaction frequency, which can be used to track engagement or establish goals for the coming months.
 ### Query 06: Average amount of money spent per session.
 Only include purchaser data in July 2017
 #### SQL code